Zennoon/alx-low_level_programming/0x14-bit_manipulation/README.md

 3-set_bit.c: Given an unsigned long int, and an index, the function sets the value of the bit at that index in the binary form of the given number to 1 if it isn't already.

+4-clear_bit.c: Given an unsigned long int, and an index, the function sets the value of the bit at that index in the binary form of the given number to 0 if it isn't already.